Difference Between Mitochondria and Plastids

 What is Plastid?

-Plastids are the manufacturing as well as the storage unit of the cells of the plants that produce their food by themselves with the help of sunlight i.e., Autotrophic in nature.
+Plastids are the manufacturing as well as the storage unit of the cells of the plants that produce their food by themselves with the help of sunlight, i.e., Autotrophic in nature.

 Plastids have a lot of pigments which can be seen in plants & algae.

-Chloroplasts are plastids that have chlorophyll i.e., a green pigment, which helps in the process of photosynthesis is called Chloroplast.
+Chloroplasts are plastids that have chlorophyll, i.e., a green pigment, which helps in the process of photosynthesis is called Chloroplast.

-Phaeoplasts or carotenoids and Xanthoplasts or xanthophyll are the yellow pigments.
+Phaeoplasts or carotenoids and Xanthoplasts or xanthophyll are yellow pigments.
 Leucoplasts are the colourless plastids present in the parenchyma of the cells of the plant or leaves.

 The meristematic cells having the minor vesicular structure are known as Proplastids.
 Chloroplast is filled with a liquid known as the stroma.